 Eye and face protection must be worn correctly by the worker and provided by the employer.
 Hear OSHA’s answers to important questions in this podcast.

 There are so many workplace hazards affecting eye and face safety.
-Here are some of the questions and answers from OSHA’s Eye and Face Protection eTool.

 1. When do companies have to provide eye and face protection for workers?